NYU-DiffusionMRI/SMI/README.md

 # Standard Model Imaging (SMI) toolbox
-This MATLAB toolbox contains all necessary functions for parameter estimation of the Standard Model (SM) of diffusion in white matter.
+This MATLAB toolbox contains all necessary functions for parameter estimation of the Standard Model (SM) of diffusion in white matter[^note].
 Check [our recent paper](https://arxiv.org/) for details on this implementation and on the Standard Model in general.

 <br>